erfianugrah/video-resizer/docs/features/imquery/IMQUERY_CACHING.md

    - Reduces computational overhead of repeated derivative calculations
    - Minimizes variation in cache keys for similar client dimensions

+6. **Consistent Transformations**: By using the derivative's actual dimensions in transformation URLs, we ensure:
+   - All videos with the same derivative look identical
+   - Cache tags accurately reflect content dimensions
+   - Debugging is clearer and more accurate

 ## Implementation Details

 ### Caching Strategy